unchain0/substack_archiver/README.md

 pip install -r requirements.txt
 ```

-After you have installed the requirements, you can run the program by executing the following command:
+To run the **Substack Archiver**, simply enter the following command in your terminal:

 ```
-python substack_archiver.py
+python substack_archiver.py "substack_name" "url_of_substack"
 ```

 ## Output